 Pricing & Investment Outlook

-The Aquaracer Calibre 5 remains one of the most affordable Swiss luxury dive watches with proven reliability and consistent secondary market interest.
-While it doesn’t appreciate at the rate of a Rolex or Omega, it holds value well—especially limited color variants or discontinued case sizes.
+The Aquaracer Calibre 5 sits among the most affordable Swiss luxury dive watches with proven reliability and consistent secondary market interest.
+It does not appreciate at the rate of a Rolex or Omega, but it holds value well, especially in limited color variants or discontinued case sizes.

-Some colorways, particularly forest green and black DLC-coated variants, are attracting more interest among younger collectors, driving mild premiums on resale platforms.
+Some colorways, particularly forest green and black DLC-coated variants, are attracting growing interest among younger collectors and driving mild premiums on resale platforms.
+Robb Report’s coverage of the Aquaracer has highlighted its appeal as an entry point into serious Swiss dive collecting.

 - Accessible entry into the luxury dive watch category